One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Streets of Notting Hill Neighborhood, London, England, UK

-By Day 6, it might feel like your London vacation is winding down, but there is still so much to do!
-Enjoy the finer things – like Afternoon Tea – as you spend the day in the classy districts of Notting Hill and Kensington.
+It might feel like your London vacation is winding down, but don’t you worry, there is still so much to do!

 Portobello Road Market, Notting Hill Neighborhood, London, Unitred Kingdom

 Spend time, too, just wandering the pretty neighborhood.
-Waltz through St. Luke’s Mews (recognizable from Love Actually), visit the Notting Hill Bookshop and stroll down the charming Westbourne Grove.
+Waltz through St. Luke’s Mews (recognizable from Love Actually), visit Notting Hill Bookshop and stroll down charming Westbourne Grove.

 Afternoon: High Tea at the Palace